 The Holy Mountain is sacrilegious as a matter of form as well as content, beckoning for us to pigeonhole it with adjectives and symbols, only for the film to slip away from us every time we suspect we can come to grips with it.
 Symbolism usually pacifies a film, transcribing meaning to the meaningless, but Jodorowsky alchemizes his film in a conceptual inexplicability that dares us to shun inhibition and bask in the sensory transcendence of images that exist sans appended meaning.
 A symbol this Jesus may be, but it’s a rogue symbol, devoid of any singular meaning that can be easily essentialized or safeguarded from the roving terror – and the life-affirming possibility – of a world that constantly defies any true essence.

 This pop-art fantasia hemorrhages a cubist sensibility to reenvision accepted standards of being and becoming, to reappropriate physical objects for new purposes and to spatially reconfigure the mental building blocks of how we calibrate and categorize shapes and spaces around us.
 Turning film into an almost involuntary spasm of constantly rekindling purpose and meaning, The Holy Mountain is always intravenously injecting salt on the wound of our mind, always digressing from itself and shifting until conjunctions become clauses and tangents energize into statements of purpose.
-Capricious though it may be, its reverberations speak to a sense-first lexicon that reaffirms the essential primacy of art as a tactile, visual, incandescently beautiful experience that cannot be reconciled by the shivers of a mind that needs to define and intellectualize.
+Capricious though it may be, its reverberations speak to a sense-first lexicon that reaffirms the essential quality of art as a tactile, visual, incandescently beautiful experience that cannot be reconciled by the shivers of a mind that needs to define and intellectualize.
 The drives to literalize or stoke in the fires of metaphor are desecrated by a film that is best served as an unclassifiable plaything of mutinous stream-of-consciousness sensory excess where the images, rather than what they represent, save us from artistic redolence and milquetoast homogeneity.
 Beauty is seeing a wonderfully sharp, violent perpendicularity rather than “a cross”; only by reducing it to its barest essentials can it be restructured anew or seen for the first time at all.
 Compared to The Holy Mountain, Kubrick is practically a sensory deprivation chamber.

 Thus, while the narrative – insofar as it exists at all – is often reduced to a plea for ascetic refrain from worldly vice and material need, a closer inspection suggests a more complicated proposal on Jodorowsky’s part.
 A film about escaping from and embracing the physical realm that enshrines its sensory effects with an almost olfactory pungency, The Holy Mountain’s vision of escape from materiality isn’t denial of that world but reimagination of it.
 Jodorowsky doesn’t ask that we eschew the earth, but that we open ourselves up to it to stave off its decomposition; his constantly reigniting fire of a film disorients us as a way to reorient us toward the prismatic possibilities of tangible objects, of human flesh, of shapes and senses.